 An annuity is an insurance contract that provides you with regular payments once the annuity has matured.
 This is a great way to ensure that you have an income after you retire and can ensure that your retirement savings are protected.

-Then, the annuity doesn’t mature for a period of time, usually anywhere between fifteen and thirty years.
-For this reason, annuities are not generally suitable for senior investors who may not be able to reap the benefits of their annuity.
+However, while this may sound like a wonderful opportunity, purchasing annuities is not always appropriate for every investor.
+To purchase an annuity, you must typically put up most or all of the funds upfront.
+Because the annuity doesn’t mature for a period of time, usually anywhere between fifteen and thirty years, annuities are not generally suitable for senior investors who may not be able to reap the benefits of their annuity.

 How Does FINRA Arbitration Work?

-Here, you will have to present evidence to support your case.
+During a FINRA arbitration, you will have to present evidence to support your case.
 Then, your financial advisor will have to provide a reasonable explanation for encouraging you to purchase an annuity.

 If your arbitrators determine that your financial advisor has wronged you, they may order them to repay you within thirty days of the decision.
 Your lawyer can give you more information about what to expect from your FINRA arbitration hearing.